alidcast/vuency/docs/articles/installation.md

 ## Installation

-First, install the plugin via your preferred package manager:
+First, install the npm package:

 `npm install vuency --save`

-Then, install Vuency globally so that its `task` mixin becomes available in all component instances:
+Then, install Vuency globally so that it becomes available to all component instances:

 ```js
 import Vue from 'vue'